skoermer/BayesMassBal/README.md

     function `mainEff()` to inspect how the main effect of a random variable and uncertainty in process performance are related.

-An overview of a suggested workflow, from importing data to plotting Main Effects, is available as a vignette:
+An overview of a suggested workflow, including importing data into `R`, specifying model constraints, using the `BMB` function, and making a main effects plot, is available as a vignette:
 `vignette("Two_Node_Process")`.